ajinkyatalekar/RedditTTS/README.md

 ## Usage
 1. Create your own Reddit Bot [here](https://www.reddit.com/prefs/apps/) and note down the `client id` and `client secret`.
-2. Clone the repo to your machine.
+2. Clone the repo to your machine (11.7MB zip).
 3. Now run *RedditTTS.py* and insert the `client id` and `client secret` you just made.
 Also update perameters like `subreddit`, `posts` and `comments` to get posts from the subreddit of your choice and a video will be generated in the */out* folder ~! :smile:
 The */out* folder also contains a .txt file containing the information about the post.